JavierreLab/liCHiC/6.GWAS imputation/README.md

 * Optionally, compute your own "approximate LD blocks" BED file based on recombination frequency data.
 I recommend you use the file **1cM_LDblocks_GRCh38.bed** obtained as explained [here].

 ## 1. Format Summary Statistics
 Summary Statistics could have been generated in many different formats and genome assemblies.
 For this reason, after downloading each one, best practice is to format the file.
-Script for this - **1_Format_SummaryStatistics.sh, which calls 1_format_ss.R**.
-Summary Statistics from GWAS Catalog in the harmonized format don't need to be liftover, they are already in the genome assembly GRCh38.
-However, the ones from the UKBB are in the GRCh37 and need to be liftover to GRCh38.
+Script for this: **1_Format_SummaryStatistics.sh**, which calls **1_format_ss.R**.
+The Summary Statistics from the GWAS Catalog in the harmonized format are already in the genome assembly GRCh38.
+The ones from the UKBB are in the GRCh37 and, therefore, they have to be liftover to GRCh38.
 ```
 ./1_Format_SummaryStatistics.sh [-q -c -l -h] <Work.Dir> <Sum.Stats>
+# Example:
 ./1_Format_SummaryStatistics.sh /path/to/work/dir ChronicLymphocytic_UKBB_20001_1055-gwas.imputed_v3.both_sexes.Build37.tsv
 ```

 ## 2a.
 Poor Man's Imputation and Compute Posterior Probability
 ### 2a.1.
 Poor Man's Imputation
 Poor Man's imputation is performed to associate more variants to the trait of interest, taking into account LD and R-squared thresholds.
 For every LD block, variants from the reference panel (1KG) which are not associated to the trait are given the p-value of the variant (already associated to the trait at hand) with which it is in largest linkage disequilibrium.
-If the minimum R-squared (o.6) is not achieved, the two variants are not similar enough and therefore you cannot predict one pval with the other, so imputation is not possible.
+If the minimum R-squared (0.6) is not achieved, the two variants are not similar enough and therefore you cannot predict one pval with the other, so imputation is not possible.
 Percentage of successful PMI tends to be about 60%.
-Once PMI can been computed the posterior probability of all the associated variants to the trait at hand may be computed.
-The posterior probability is computes using wakefield's implementation - explained before.

 ### 2a.2.
 Compute Posterior Probability
+Once PMI have been computed, the posterior probability of all the associated variants to the trait at hand may be computed.
+The posterior probability is computes using wakefield's implementation.

 #### Why compute a posterior probability?
 These posterior probabilities (PPi) are calculated for each SNP in a trait's summary statistic to take into account Linkage Disequilibrium (LD refers to the presence of a statistical association between allelic variants within a population due to the history of recombination, mutation, and selection in a genomic region) assuming that there is only one "causal" variant within a region, while the rest have no biological impact.